TBC Guide for Shaman Tank Spec “Warden”

 Mobs change target when threat exceeds threshold of 110% when in melee range and 130% if further away.
 Example:

 Shaman pull mobs with FS (Frost Shock), dealing 100 damage.
-Do to it’s 2x threat modifier, shaman is placed with 200 threat points into table.
+Do to it’s 2x threat modifier, shaman is placed in table with 200 threat points.

 Druid attacks mob with a basic attack, dealing 210 damage.
 Due to it being in melee range, he wont get aggro until he has 220 threat.